WeVolutionNet/appstore-alexa-docs/_docs/firetv/fireappbuilder/1. Get Set Up/fire-app-builder-download-and-build.md

     ```

     {% include note.html content="On Windows, if you clone the repo without git's symbolic linking configured to `true`, Fire App Builder won't build." %}
+    {% Check with ```bash
+    git config --show-origin -l
+    ```
+    if all symlinks are set to true.
+    If not (Git for Windows >= 2.5.0) - Check the workaround mentioned in this post: http://stackoverflow.com/questions/38326519/is-there-any-other-place-for-a-git-config-setting-other-than-global-system-and %}

 3. Go to [https://github.com/amzn/fire-app-builder](https://github.com/amzn/fire-app-builder).
 4. Click **Clone or Download**, and then copy the clone URL: `https://github.com/amzn/fire-app-builder.git`